 4. Rubber Plant (Ficus elastica)

 This tall plant with large, thick and glossy leaves is usually native to south and south-east Asia, and has made its way to the West Indies and Florida.
 It is a very easy to grow plant and is available in varieties with quite striking leaves in dark green and burgundy, making it an interior decorator’s favourite.

 5. Gerbera Daisy (Gerbera Jamesonii)

 Keep this plant in the bedroom as it helps those with sleep apneas and breathing disorders.
-They are easy to grow needing good sunlight and do not over water or you will get fewer flowers.
+They are easy to grow, needing just good sunlight – do not over-water or you will get fewer flowers.

 6. Peace Lilies (Spathiphyllum cochlearispathum)